Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions: Concluding remarks

-As the primary focus of this study is on the quantity $f_d(\eps)$, we did not seek to optimize the construction cost of our net $N$.
-A naive implementation of the recursive construction runs in time $O\left(n^{d+\alpha}\right)=\tilde{O}\left(n^d\right)$, for any $\alpha>0$, which is dominated by the non-recursive overhead spent on maintaining the restriction hypergraph $\Pi\subseteq {P\choose d}$ and tracing the zones of the hyperplanes of $\HH(\Pi)$ within the cutting $\D_z(\R)$ in Section \ref{Subsec:VertCutting}.
-This also accounts for the cost of constructing the $1$-dimensional nets of Theorem \ref{Theorem:Sparse} with respect to the $\ell$-intercepts $\ell\cap\tau$, for $\tau\in \Pi$ and $\ell\in \L(r)$.
+\item As the primary focus of this study is on the quantity $f_d(\eps)$, we did not seek to optimize the construction cost of our net $N$.
+A straightforward implementation of the recursive construction runs in time $O^*\left(n^{d}\right)$, which is dominated by the non-recursive overhead spent on maintaining the sets $\Pi\subseteq {P\choose d}$ and tracing the zones of the hyperplanes of $\HH(\Pi)$ within the cutting $\D=\D(P,\R)$ of Section \ref{Sec:VerticallyConvex}.
+This also accounts for the cost of constructing the $1$-dimensional nets of Theorem \ref{Theorem:Sparse} with respect to the $\ell$-intercepts $\ell\cap\tau$, for all simplices $\tau\in \Pi$ and canonical lines $\ell\in \L(P,s)$.